MarikoSakuragi/BHA-2022/week2/index.md

 6. Assemple (5) and Lens Stage.<br/>
 7. Finish!
 Let's check if you make correctly by sliding Panning guide and Focus ramp.
 If these are moved smoothly, it's done!
 Let's look through the microscope.<br/>
 #### <font color="Olive">- Observation</font>
+Foldscope's magnification is 140X.
+You may able to watch microorganisms and plants tissues.
+Our local cordinator Georg Tremmel reccomended us to use pond water as a sample for example.
+He said also that Tardigrade (Kumamushi）is also interest sample to watch by microscope.
+This time, we saw the cross section of a fern through the Foldscope. </br>
+When you want to see something, you put the sample on a slide glass, and set the slide glass above the lens.
+Then, adjust focus by moving Panning guide and Focus ramp slightly.
+Panning guide moves X and Y axis, and Focus ramp changes Z axis: the distance between lens and subject.
+A light source is important for observation.
+"To view directly, bring the lens to the eye and view while  holding the Foldscope up to a light source, such as daylight or artificial lighting"(from "View methods" of official website).
+At first, I could see nothing in my view.
+It was caused because I made a made a mistake that put a slide glass upside down.
+After fixed it, I coud see clearly each fern's cells and nucleus inside them. </br>
+You can also take a picture by attatching your phone camera with Foldscope lens.
 <br/>
 ### 2. PocketPCR
 #### <font color="Olive">- About PocketPCR</font>